Maxwell12345/C-MachineLearningAPI/README.md

 Therefore, if there is more than two true’s(1’s) or less than two true’s(1’s), then the output is false(0)

-EX:  (This doesn’t include every single possible outp and inp)
+## Example:  (This doesn’t include every single possible outp and inp)

 Inputs: 1 0 1 0